TheHamkerGuy/pytgbot/README.md

 Outlined below are some general use cases of the API.

 #### Message handlers
-A message handler is a function that is decorated with the `message_handler` decorator of a TeleBot instance.
+A message handler is a function that is decorated with the `message_handler` decorator of a pytgbot instance.
 Message handlers consist of one or multiple filters.
 Each filter must return True for a certain message in order for a message handler to become eligible to handle that message.
-A message handler is declared in the following way (provided `bot` is an instance of TeleBot):
+A message handler is declared in the following way (provided `bot` is an instance of pytgbot):
 ```python
 @bot.message_handler(filters)
 def function_name(message):